 Video poker odds

 You will find video poker on bar top consoles and VLTs around Canada.
+You also have options to play video poker online, too.
 There are multiple variations of these games — ranging from classics like Joker Poker to novelty games with bonus features.

 Video Poker has a naturally low house edge.
-To get the best odds you need to learn the strategy.
+To get the best odds you need to learn the rules and some video poker strategies.
 Every variation from the mathematically correct hold and draw strategy will cost money.
 Even what looks like a tiny error can be expensive over time.

 Getting the best odds from video poker also means playing the maximum of 5 coins on every hand.
 This will boost the prize for a royal flush.
 Even though this is a rare hand, missing out on the biggest prize when it does appear will hand money to the casino in the long run.

 Cash poker rake & poker tournament fees

 Larger casinos around Canada have poker rooms, where you can play Texas Hold’em and other poker variants against other players.
 These games have a large skill element, if you are better at poker than your opponents, you will win money over time.

 Instead of a mathematical edge built into the game, the house makes money through rake and tournament fees.